Can you connect powered speakers to an amplifier or can you use active speakers with an amplifier?

 Though there have been numerous modifications over the years both in design and production material, most XRL cables still maintain this basic pattern to some extent.

-The main benefit of using XLR cables is there ability to send sound over longer distances without signal loss than the traditional RCA cables.
+The main benefit of using XLR cables is their ability to send sound over longer distances without signal loss than the traditional RCA cables.

 What Are Amplifiers And How Do Amplifiers Work?